astampoulis/makam-paper-funpearl/makamcode/06-structural.md

   hmap @typeq Args Args'.
 ```

 ADVISOR.
 That looks great!
 Simple, isn't it?
-You'll see that there are a few more cases that are needed for the generic case, though.
+You'll see that there are a few more generic cases that are needed, though.
 Should we do that?
 We can roll our own reusable `structural_recursion` implementation -- that way we will dispel all magic from its use that I showed you earlier!
 I'll give you the type; you fill in the first case:

 ```
 structural_recursion : [Any]